Dmytro-Shulha/obsidian-css-snippets/Snippets/Font.md

     -webkit-font-smoothing: antialiased;
 }

+/* Preview font: make thinner */
+/* this does NOT affect the sidepanels like File Explorer, Search */ .markdown-preview-view {
+  -webkit-font-smoothing: antialiased !important;
+}

+/* this DOES affect the sidepanels like File Explorer, Search too */ html {
+  -webkit-font-smoothing: antialiased !important;
+}

 /* Coloring fonts - from Lithou on forum */
 /* of italics in Edit mode all notes in a vault */ .cm-em {